Jelqing: The Viral Penis “Workout” That Doctors Hate

 Is Jelqing Safe?

-As we mentioned above, your penis consists of spongy tissue (the corpus cavernosum and corpus spongiosum), two arteries that carry blood, and thousands of tiny nerves.
+As we mentioned above, your penis consists of spongy tissue (the corpus cavernosum and corpus spongiosum), two arteries that carry blood and thousands of tiny nerves.
 These body parts aren’t built to sustain aggressive stretching, and can subsequently be damaged by jelqing.
+Not to mention the soreness.

 But don’t take our word for it.